Chapter 13 Analyzing the multifactor experiment

 ## 5 0.8 NA NA NA

-For this example, we are going to look at a randomized experiment.
-We will generate control potential outcomes, and then add a treatment effect to the treated units.
-We assume the control group is normally distributed.
-We will generate a random data set, estimate the treatment effect by taking the difference in means and calculating the associated standard error, and generating a \(p\)-value using the normal approximation.
-(As we will see, this is not a good idea for small sample size since we should be using a \(t\)-test style approach.)
+For our analytic approach, we will estimate the treatment effect by taking the difference in means.
+We will calculate the associated standard error and generate \(p\)-values using the normal approximation.
+(As we will see, this is not a good idea for small sample sizes since we should be using a \(t\)-test style approach.)

-The function also calculates and returns the true effect size of the DGP as the true treatment effect divided by the control standard deviation (useful for understanding power, shown later on).
+Violating our usual modular approach, we are going to have a single function that does an entire step: our function will generate the data and then analyze it all in one go.
+Our function also calculates and returns the true effect size of the DGP as the true treatment effect divided by the control standard deviation (this true effect size will be useful for understanding power, as we show later on).

 run.one = function( nC, nT, sdC, tau, mu = 5, sdTau = 0 ) {